generiekzaakafhandelcomponent/suwinet-simulator/README.md

   7. \<simulator-url\>/ws/DUODossierPersoonGSD-v0300/v1 - DUOPersoonsInfo

-You can find example client requests in src/main/resources/suwinet/data/ExampleRequests The simulator uses basic authentication.
+You can find example client requests in src/main/resources/suwinet/data/ExampleRequests The simulator uses basic authentication. the default port is 8090 (see src/main/resources/application.properties)

 ### Test the content with GZAC plugin code
 For GZAC a plugin is developed to retrieve data from Suwinet.
 Service tasks are configured via process links, each supported Suwinet endpoint has its own plugin action.